pnggroup/libpng/projects/cbuilder5/README.txt

 It needs to *not* depend on pnggccrd.c or pngvcrd.c

-It needs to DEFINE PNG_CONFIGURE_LIBPNG while building the library, but not while building an application.
+It needs to DEFINE PNG_NO_PEDANTIC_WARNING while building the library, but not while building an application.

 If an updated version is not received, this project will